WeegeeNumbuh1/FlightGazer/README.md

 > [!IMPORTANT]
 > By default, the script is designed to run at boot (via systemd with `flightgazer.service`).
 You can check its status with:
 > ```bash
-> sudo systemctl status flightgazer.service
+> systemctl status flightgazer # press 'q' to exit
 > # or
-> sudo tmux attach -d -t FlightGazer
+> sudo tmux attach -d -t FlightGazer # press 'Ctrl+B' then 'd' to close
+> # or
+> journalctl -u flightgazer # use arrow keys to navigate, press 'q' to exit
 > ```
 ### ⚙️ Interactive Mode
 However, the script and python file are also designed to run interactively in a console.
 If you run the following command manually: